--02 INSPECTION REQUIREMENTS
+00000-02 INSPECTION REQUIREMENTS

-This section defines inspection requirements necessary to meet the objectives stated in ection 01 of the procedure.
+This section defines inspection requirements necessary to meet the objectives stated in section 01 of the procedure.
 Requirements stated here are to be met by the inspector in carrying out the inspection.
 They are not requirements for licensees, although they may reference regulatory requirements, regulatory guides, and industry codes and standards.

 The inspection requirements may be written in various ways but must focus on achieving the inspection objectives.
 The usual approach is to specify systems, components, facility areas, and records to be examined by the inspector; licensee operations and activities to be observed and evaluated; and measurements or other actions to be taken.